CARING COUNSELORS WORK HERE

 Brendan Ewell - MFT-I

 Brendan Ewell is a Utah native currently residing in Pleasant Grove.
 He received his Bachelor’s degree in Psychology from Utah Valley University and has also completed a Master’s in Human Resources from Utah State University.
-Brendan is currently completing his Master’s in Marriage and Family Therapy at Utah Valley University where he also functions as an adjunct professor teaching Psychology.
+Brendan is an intern therapist and is currently completing his Master’s in Marriage and Family Therapy at Utah Valley University where he also functions as an adjunct professor teaching Psychology.

 Brendan has a history of working with adolescents and families with previous experience working as a counselor at Utah’s Juvenile Detention Center and as a student advocate for teens struggling in school.
 He also has a passion for combining recreation and outdoor experience to mental wellness and healthy coping patterns and makes steady efforts to include this in treatment when applicable.
 Brendan’s focus of treatment includes working with individuals, couples, and families dealing with mental health problems such as depression and anxiety, as well as stage of life changes, difficult family systems, dealing with addiction, and coping with trauma experiences.
 In his free time, Brendan enjoys recreational hobbies such as mountain biking, rock climbing, hiking, and camping.
 When indoors he enjoys reading, watching movies, and playing games with family and friends.